The mixing time of the switch Markov chains: a unified approach: Multicommodity flow - designing and counting paths in the Markov graph .

-If $f_r^{-1}(\mathit{red})$ is composed of multiple components, then $T^s$ will successively work in these components.
+If $f_r^{-1}(\mathit{red})$ is composed of multiple components, then a repeated application of the $T$-operator works successively in these components.
 Lemma~\ref{lemma:pi_r} says that the order of elements in each of these components have been reversed in $\pi_r$ compared to $\pi_0$.
 Outside these intervals, however, $\pi_r$ is identical to $\pi_0$.

 Because of Lemma~\ref{lemma:maxred}, we see that Lemma~\ref{lemma:complete} implies that the maximal $\mathit{red}$ intervals will be completely processed after a certain number of steps.
 Lemmas~\ref{lemma:jinc} and~\ref{lemma:nogreenred} together imply that if the $T$-operator starts working inside a component of $f_r^{-1}(\mathit{red})$ then the next selected interval $[i,j]$ will also be inside until the whole component becomes $\mathit{red}$ again.
 At this point, by Lemma~\ref{lemma:pi_r}, the order of the elements inside each $\mathit{red}$ component have been reversed for a second time, so the final permutation equals $\pi_0$, as claimed. \end{proof}